 Endurance and Lifespan Difference

-According to some studies, that I have mentioned in this article, Hard drives fail 2 to 4% more than Solid State Drives.
-This is mainly because of the heavy mechanical operations included in the data reading and writing.
+According to some studies mentioned in this article, Hard drives fail 2 to 4% more often than solid-state drives.
+This is primarily due to the extensive mechanical operations involved in data reading and writing.
 In that way, SSDs have a better lifespan.
-However, if we talk about long-term cold storage, or using SSDs for long-term data storage without power, SSDs (especially the cheap and older ones) aren’t as reliable as hard drives.
+However, when it comes to long-term cold storage or using SSDs for long-term data storage without power, SSDs (especially the cheaper and older ones) aren’t as reliable as hard drives.

 Drive Type | Generation | Interface | TBW (Terabytes Written) | Write Cycle Lifespan | MTBF (Mean Time Between Failures) |